johangithub/AFMAN11-217v1/chp8.md

 8.3.2.
 Established in Holding.
 You are considered established in the holding pattern upon initial passage of the holding fix.

 8.3.3.
-Bank Angle.
-Unless correcting for known winds, make all turns during entry and while holding at: 3 degrees per second, or 30 degree bank angle, or bank angle commanded by the flight director system, whichever requires the least bank angle.
-The bank angle on the entry turn may be varied (up to 30 degrees maximum) to obtain the desired displacement in the holding pattern.
+Bank Angle. <strong><em>Unless correcting for known winds, make all turns during entry and while holding at: 3 degrees per second, or 30 degree bank angle, or bank angle commanded by the flight director system, whichever requires the least bank angle.
+The bank angle on the entry turn may be varied (up to 30 degrees maximum) to obtain the desired displacement in the holding pattern.</em></strong>

 8.3.4.
 Entry Turns.
 There are a number of techniques to enter holding which should keep you within holding airspace.
 Although any technique may be used to enter holding, using the commonly accepted ones described below will keep you within holding airspace and insure your actions are predictable to the air traffic controller.
 Therefore, it is recommended that you use one of the described techniques.